 Rhodes is a summer favourite

-A new survey by online travel agency eBeach.se shows that Rhodes is the most booked destination this summer.
+A new survey from online travel agency eBeach.se shows that Rhodes is the most booked destination this summer.
 The second most popular destination is Majorca followed by Costa Brava, Costa del Sol and Crete.
 The day when most travellers leave is, unexpectedly, Midsummer's Eve.

 New flight route Stockholm - Chambéry